mjaddis/rdss-message-api-specification/README.md

 ### Channel Adapter

 The alternative interface to the messaging system is the Channel Adapter, which does not require code implementation as part of the application.
-Instead, the Channel Adapter exists as a separate component and exposes a REST API to applications
+Instead, the Channel Adapter exists as a separate component and acts as a middle man between the channel and the application, leveraging synchronous APIs that the application exposes.

 ![Channel Adapter](channel-adapter/channel-adapter.png)